-The Bank established the Board Nomination and Remuneration Committee (the "BNRC") on 20 July 2018, and ceased to rely on the Nominating Committee and Compensation and Management Development Committee of DBS Group Holdings Ltd. since.
-The BNRC comprises three directors.
-All of the members of the BNRC, including its Chairman, are non-executive directors ("NED").
-A majority (two out of three) of the members of the BNRC, including its Chairman, are independent non-executive directors ("INED") of the Bank.
+The Board Nomination and Remuneration Committee (the "BNRC") comprises three directors.
+All of the members of the BNRC, including its Chairman, are NED.
+A majority (two out of three) of the members of the BNRC, including its Chairman, are INED of the Bank.
 The BNRC members are appropriately qualified to discharge their responsibilities with relevant expertise and skills.
-The BNRC held three meetings during the year ended 31 December 2019.
+The BNRC held two meetings during the year ended 31 December 2020.

-BNRC members for the year ended 31 December 2019
+BNRC members for the year ended 31 December 2020

 Mr. LIU Chee Ming (Chairman) INED

 Mr. SEAH Lim Huat, Peter NED

 Mr. KWOK Kwok Chuen INED

+Ms. Nancy Sau Ling TSE replaced Mr. KWOK Kwok Chuen to be a member of the BNRC with effect from 17 January 2021